buscarini/appload/README.md

 ## Usage

-		appload "keychain service" "username" "server" "port" "remote path" "file 1" "file 2" … "file n"
+		appload.py "keychain service" "username" "server" "port" "remote path" "file 1" "file 2" … "file n"

 **"keychain service"** is just the name or identifier you want to use for this service.
-You can put anything you want there (like ).
+You can put anything you want there (like "company_ftp").
 **"keychain account"** is the ftp username.